Jundewana/Weight_Lifting_Prediction_Project/README.md

 ## Project Overview

 This project is part of a machine learning course where we are tasked with predicting the manner in which individuals perform weight lifting exercises.
-The dataset includes sensor data from accelerometers placed on the belt, forearm, arm, and dumbbell of six participants.
-They were asked to perform barbell lifts in different ways, both correctly and incorrectly.
-The goal is to predict the way each person performs the exercise, using features like movement patterns captured by these sensors.
+The dataset includes sensor data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.

 The main objective is to predict the **"classe"** variable, which indicates how the exercise was performed.
-We use various machine learning techniques to build the predictive model and evaluate its performance.
+We use various machine learning techniques to build the predictive model and evaluate its accuracy.

 ## Dataset